Atalaya Arts and Crafts Festival

 Anna Hyatt Huntington’s love and appreciation of art,Archer Huntington’s philanthropic nature and the backdrop of 2,500-acre Huntington Beach State Park make for an ideal location for the Atalaya Arts and Crafts Festival, an event the Huntingtons surely would have approved of.

-The 2019 festival will be held September 27-29, 2019.
-Artist applications for the 2019 festival will be posted on AtalayaFestival.com in February.
+The annual festival is typically held in September.
+More information, including artist applications for the festival will be posted on AtalayaFestival.com.

 By Marie Elaine